gitlabhq/gitlabhq/doc/development/code_review.md

   "LGTM :thumbsup:", or "Just a couple things to address."
 - Assign the merge request to the author if changes are required following your review.
-- You should try to resolve merge conflicts yourself, using the [merge conflict resolution][conflict-resolution] tool.
 - Set the milestone before merging a merge request.
 - Avoid accepting a merge request before the job succeeds.
 Of course, "Merge When Pipeline Succeeds" (MWPS) is fine.